 - Context refers to the relationship with the transition and to the setting in which the transition takes place.

 - Impact is determined by the degrees to which a transition alters one’s daily life.

 Many of the people I have coached came to me for help because they were ‘stuck’ in a career transition and their career development was blocked.
 I’ve worked with people in their 30’s, 40’s and 50’s, where some are wondering if it’s time to make a career change and others who are already experiencing it.

-I will be using both the terminology of career change and career transition to describe the process that one goes through when they’re experiencing a change, shift or major pivot in their career that impacts all areas of their life.
+I will be using both the terminology of a career change and career transition to describe the process that one goes through when they’re experiencing a change, shift, or major pivot in one career that impacts all areas of their life.

 We all run into barriers when we experience significant life and career change.
 Let’s look at some of the most common barriers that can challenge our ability to negotiate this process.